datafolklabs/cement/doc/source/dev/hooks.rst

         # do something with res?
         pass

 As you can see we iterate over the hook, rather than just calling ``hook.run()``.
-This is necessary because ``hook.run()`` yields the results from each hook as they are run.
+This is necessary because ``hook.run()`` yields the results from each hook function as they are run.
 Hooks can be run anywhere *after* the hook is defined, and hooks are registered to that hook.

 Controlling Hook Run Order